I hiked the Inca Trail.

 I really don’t find myself that attractive.
 Nice to look at when you look for awhile, but not a head-turning beauty.
 So I don’t think men are attracted to my looks; they are attracted to the attention I pay.
-I was honestly interested in what Ever had to say about his life in Andes, about his family, and about the effects of global warming he’s witnessed first-hand on the trail.
+I was interested in Ever’s life in Andes, in his family, and in the effects of global warming he’s witnessed first-hand on the trail.
 But that interest was misunderstood.
 Had I been a man, I’d have a drinking buddy maybe even a good friend.
 But as a woman, my relationships are often forced to be romantic.

 In this way, I mourn my gender and would prefer to be a man.
 If I were a man, then maybe the world could treat me as an equal rather than an object.